cx-prog-lang/ptr_hardener/README.md

 ## Agenda

 The agenda items below are tentative, and the earlier items may be revisited iteratively while the latter are being conducted.
+Checked boxes mean being worked on (not done).

- - [x] Write a runtime logic.
+ - [x] Write runtime logic code.
- - [ ] Write an instrumentation IR pass _after optimization_.
+ - [x] Write an instrumentation IR pass _after optimization_.
-    - [ ] Intra-function parts.
+    - [x] Intra-function parts.
     - [ ] Inter-function parts.
  - [ ] Investigate instrumented IRs and check runtime functionality and overheads.
     - [ ] Unit-test code.